ange2219/titanic-survival-app/README.md

 - Deployed on Streamlit Community Cloud.

 ## How to Use:
-1. Open the app link (once deployed).
+1. Open the app link (https://titanic-survival-app-dm6nax9vrmeeqwbar4ql5x.streamlit.app/).
 2. Input your details:
    - Passenger class (1, 2, or 3)
    - Age